dougbtv/dougbtv.github.io/_posts/2017-07-21-kube-custom-scheduler.markdown

 I've recently been interested in the idea of extending the scheduler in Kubernetes, there's a number of reasons why, but at the top of my list is looking at re-scheduling failed pods based on custom metrics -- specifically for high performance high availablity; like we need in telecom.
 In my search for learning more about it, I discovered the [Kube docs for configuring multiple schedulers](https://kubernetes.io/docs/tasks/administer-cluster/configure-multiple-schedulers/), and even better -- a practical application, a [toy scheduler](https://github.com/kelseyhightower/scheduler) created by the one-and-only-kube-hero [Kelsey Hightower](https://twitter.com/kelseyhightower).
 It's about a year old and Hightower is on his game, so he's using alpha functionality at time of authoring.
 In this article I modernize at least a component to get it to run in the contemporary day.
 Today our goal is to run through the toy scheduler and have it schedule a pod for us.
 We'll also dig into Kelsey's go code for the scheduler a little bit to get an intro to what he's doing.

 Fire up your terminals, and let's get ready to schedule some pods -- with the NOT the default scheduler.

+## What, what's a scheduler? crond?

+Well, not crond, but, part of what makes Kubernetes be Kubernetes is its scheduler.
+A [scheduler, according to Wikipedia](https://en.wikipedia.org/wiki/Scheduling_(computing)), generically speaking is:

+> [A] method by which work specified by some means is assigned to resources that complete the work.
+The work may be virtual computation elements such as threads, processes or data flows, which are in turn scheduled onto hardware resources such as processors, network links or expansion cards

+So in this case -- the "work specified by some means" is our containers (usually Docker containers), and the resource they're assigned do -- are our nodes.
+That's a big thing that Kube does for us -- it assigns our containers to nodes, and makes sure that they're running.

+If you want to read more about exactly what the default scheduler in Kubernetes does, [check out this readme file from the kube repos](https://github.com/kubernetes/community/blob/master/contributors/devel/scheduler.md).

 ## Requirements